IvanLukaSpoljar/Quiz/README.md

 # Quiz
-Web app for entertainment and education
+Web app for entertainment and education.